 Experience Regency Lyme

-Celebrate the life of Thomas Legh.
-Hear the stories of his daring travels, his coming of age and the story of how he revived Lyme during the 1800s.
+Step back to the Regency as we celebrate the life of Thomas Legh.
+From ancient Egyptian mummies to stories of abduction and elopement, there is plenty to discover on your next visit to the house.
+Hear the stories of Thomas's daring travels, his coming of age and the story of how he revived Lyme during the 1800s.
 Dress up in regency costume and experience life in a 19th century household through the eyes of the servants and the family.
 Take a walk through the park and the gardens to view the transformation of Lyme through Thomas's investment and vision.